Add a signature pad to PDF documents using JavaScript

 Adding eSignatures via the Nutrient UI

-In the following sections, you’ll learn how to programmatically add ink and image signatures to PDF documents using JavaScript.
+The following sections show how to programmatically add ink and image signatures to PDF documents.

 Adding eSignatures programmatically in JavaScript